7 Important Tips for Choosing the Best Dog Daycare

-So you've made the decision to find a doggy day care for your pup.
-You will be able to go to work or your yearly family get-together without feeling guilty for leaving your canine companion cooped up.
+So you've made the decision to find a doggy daycare for your pup.
+You’ll be able to go to work or out for the evening without feeling guilty for leaving your canine companion cooped up.
 It's a win-win situation!
-But how do you choose the right day care for your pooch?
+But how do you choose the right daycare for your pooch?

-Amy Rosenthal, owner of Minneapolis-based Metro Dogs Daycare & Boarding, gave us the scoop on Doggy Day Care 101.
-No matter what city you live in, Rosenthal recommends doing a little digging on potential dog day cares to ensure you are selecting the best place for your pet.
-Here's what to ask before taking Fido to day care.
+Amy Rosenthal, owner of Minneapolis-based Metro Dogs Daycare & Boarding, gave us the scoop on what to look for in a good dog daycare.
+No matter what city you live in, Rosenthal recommends doing a little digging on potential dog daycares to ensure you are selecting the best place for your pet.
+Here are seven things you need to do before taking Fido to daycare.

-Ask the day care owner or manager for a tour of the facilities.
+Ask the dog daycare owner or manager for a tour.
 It's a good idea to see that the environment your dog will be hanging out in is clean and properly sanitized.
 You'll also want to learn about the safety precautions the owner has put in place.

 - Ventilation.
 Make sure fresh air is getting to the dogs, whether it's through open doors or a fresh-air exchange system.